nottrobin/robinwinslow.uk/_posts/2014-08-26-host-your-site-with-https-for-free.md

 ---
 layout: post
 title: "Host your site with HTTPS for free"
-description: "How to get completely free HTTPS (SSL or TLS) website hosting with Redhat Openshift."
+description: "How to get completely free HTTPS (SSL or TLS) encrypted website hosting with Redhat Openshift."
 tags:
     - back-end
     - dev
 ---

 If you glance up to the address bar, you will see that this post is being served securely.
-I've done this because I believe strongly in the importance of [internet privacy](http://en.wikipedia.org/wiki/Internet_privacy), and I support the [HTTPS everywhere campaign](https://www.eff.org/https-everywhere).
+I've done this because I believe strongly in the importance of [internet privacy](http://en.wikipedia.org/wiki/Internet_privacy), and I support the [Reset The Net](https://www.resetthenet.org/) campaign to encrypt the web.

-But most importantly, I've done it *completely for free*.
+I've done this *completely for free*.
 Here's how:

 Get a free certificate
 ===